Davfernandezz/Naves-Backend/README.md

 <br>

-- **Login user**Logs in an existing user and returns an authentication token.
-This token is used for accessing protected endpoints.
+- **Login user**  <br>Logs in an existing user and returns an authentication token.
+This token is used for accessing protected endpoints.<br>

           POST http://localhost:4000/api/auth/login